Summary

-This module has been designed to enable nurses working within neonatal units to provide safe, compassionate and effective care for neonates and their families in special care and high dependency areas.
+This Kingston University accredited module has been designed to enable nurses working within neonatal units to provide safe, compassionate and effective care for neonates and their families in special care and high dependency areas.
 The focus of this module is to provide theoretical knowledge and the essential core skills required to care proficiently and holistically for newborns admitted to special care and high dependency nurseries.
 This module forms part of the neonatal pathway enabling registered nurses to become neonatal Qualified in Specialty (QIS).

 This module aims are for the participants to:

-• Provide in-depth knowledge and understanding in order for participants to assess, plan, interpret and deliver holistic and evidence-based care alongside the multidisciplinary team.
+- Provide in-depth knowledge and understanding in order for participants to assess, plan, interpret and deliver holistic and evidence-based care alongside the multidisciplinary team.

-• Allow participants to discuss and select appropriate care interventions, plan transfers and discharges for neonates requiring special and high dependency care.
+- Allow participants to discuss and select appropriate care interventions, plan transfers and discharges for neonates requiring special and high dependency care.

-• Enable participants to recognise deterioration and neonatal emergencies and escalate using appropriate interventions within their limitations.
+- Enable participants to recognise deterioration and neonatal emergencies and escalate using appropriate interventions within their limitations.

 On successful completion of the module, students will be able to:

-• Evaluate relevant care plans and documentation for neonates in special care and high dependency area, with the ability to initiate and modify plans as required.
+- Critically appraise and evaluate relevant care plans and documentation for neonates in special care and high dependency area, with the ability to initiate and modify plans as required.

 150 Hours of blended learning:

-• delivered over 6 face to face study days at King’s Academy
+- Delivered over 6 face to face study days at King’s Academy

 Please Note: